Skip to content

 Operator surface

-Knocker’s operator surface is Python-first and intentionally in-process.
+Knocker’s operator actions are durable SQLite operations exposed through the language bindings.
 It is not a built-in HTTP control plane.

 endpoint="stripe",